An American in Foreign Lands

 I told them that I was glad to see so many women attending a class on computers–that in the United States, women had just started to hold jobs in significant numbers that were traditionally male.
-One woman was surprised and happy to hear that, saying that the same thing was happening in Indonesia.
-They were pioneers of a gender revolution in the workplace.
-I told her that it was about time, given that women tended to do as well or better than their male counterparts.
+One woman was surprised to hear that, saying that the same thing was happening in Indonesia and that perhaps it had started earlier there.
+They were the pioneers of a gender revolution in the workplace.
+I told her that it was about time, given that women tended to do as well or better than their male counterparts, given the same opportunities.
 I got the impression that they didn't hear this kind of talk from males in their country.

 During the meal, one of my young male students walked over with a young woman who was dressed in western clothes and wore no headscarf.
 I stood.
 He introduced her as his sister and said that she worked close by at a restaurant in the shopping center.
 I said hello to her and extended my hand, not knowing if it was a social taboo.
 To my relief, she took my hand and did a slight curtsie.
 It/she was adorable.
 I wasn't sure what to say next, so I said something like, “Are there more like you two at home - young, good-looking, successful professionals?”